prithajnath/resume/README.md

 - Burlington, VT
 - Implemented ETL pipelines on Kubernetes (EKS) to ingest customer data and geospatial data using Python, Ruby, SQL and BigQuery
 - Implemented micro-services in Python and Ruby to seed Facebook lookalike audiences with AI powered cohorts and increased client ROAS by 50%
-- Implemented a micro-serivce in Python to deploy AI powered bid modifiers to Google Ads at the zip code level and increased client conversion rates by 38%
+- Implemented a micro-serivce in Python to deploy AI powered bid modifiers to Google Ads at the zip code level and increased clients' ad campaign conversion rates by 38%

 ## IXIS Digital, Jr Data Scientist